WPVD: Controversy over sale

 On September 17, 2004, with no advance warning, WBUR Group general manager Jane Christo announced that WRNI and WXNI were being put on the market.
-She wouldn't give any specifics, only saying that it was time for Rhode Islanders to buy the stations if they wanted to keep NPR programming in the state.
+She would not give any specifics, only saying that it was time for Rhode Islanders to buy the stations if they wanted to keep NPR programming in the state.
 Indeed, WBUR claimed that it never intended to operate WRNI on a long-term basis, and had only intended to help develop it into a self-sustaining service.

-The reaction in Rhode Island was, not surprisingly, hostile.
+The reaction in Rhode Island was hostile.
 In an editorial, The Providence Journal said that WBUR had made numerous long-term commitments to WRNI, and claimed that if the station's local backers had to buy WRNI, it would be tantamount to buying the station twice.

 The announcement led state attorney general Patrick Lynch to open an investigation into WBUR and WRNI.

 On September 27, BU interim president Aram Chobanian delayed the sale of WRNI and WXNI, citing concerns raised by both Lynch and Rhode Island Governor Don Carcieri.
 Memos obtained by The Boston Globe revealed that WBUR felt the Rhode Island stations were money bleeders, and had decided to either lease or sell the stations at the earliest opportunity.
 The furor over the WRNI sale was one factor in Christo's resignation almost a month later.

 In June 2005, BU took WRNI and WXNI off the market.
 It promised to hire a full-time general manager based in Providence, and also stepped up local news coverage.
 As a result, Lynch closed his investigation in November 2006.

-On March 21, 2007, WBUR announced that it was selling WRNI to Rhode Island Public Radio—formerly the Foundation for Ocean State Public Radio—for $2 million.
+On March 21, 2007, WBUR announced that it was selling WRNI to Rhode Island Public Radio (RIPR)—formerly the Foundation for Ocean State Public Radio—for $2 million.
 Rhode Island Public Radio also announced it was buying WAKX in Narragansett Pier from Davidson Media to serve as a repeater for WRNI in southern Rhode Island.
 WAKX, which signed on in 1989, had been a smooth jazz station.
 As part of the sale agreement, BU would continue to provide engineering and programming assistance to RIPR for five years.

 RIPR officially took control of WAKX on May 17, 2007, changing the call sign to WRNI-FM.
-The addition of WRNI-FM made WXNI (1230 AM) redundant, and BU sold that station separately to Diponti Communications, which renamed it WBLQ.
+The addition of WRNI-FM made WXNI redundant, and BU sold that station separately to Diponti Communications, which renamed it WBLQ.
 RIPR took control of WRNI on September 1, 2008.
 RIPR registered the domain name ripr.org on February 13, 2007; the site was live as of June 2007.